-This section of Chapter 7 discusses county transportation services and policies as they support the county land use strategy, which seeks to concentrate development and services in urban areas, conserve and enhance rural areas, and create communities that have a positive effect on public health and climate change.
-One focus of this section is on issues related to the county's responsibilities in the unincorporated area, including Level of Service (LOS) standards for county roads, transportation concurrency management, mitigation of growth-related impacts, avoidance of road expansion in rural areas, prevention of airport/land use conflicts, and support for nonmotorized transportation options.
+This section of Chapter ((7)) 8 discusses county transportation services and policies as they support the county's land use strategy, which seeks to concentrate development and services in urban areas, conserve and enhance ((rural areas)) Rural Areas and Natural Resource Lands, and create communities that have a positive effect on public health and climate change.
+One focus of this section is on issues related to the county's responsibilities in the unincorporated area, including Level of Service (LOS) standards for county roads, transportation concurrency management, mitigation of growth-related impacts, avoidance of road expansion in ((rural areas)) Rural Areas and Natural Resource Lands, prevention of airport/land use conflicts, and support for nonmotorized transportation options.
 Another focus is on county transportation activities that affect a broader region, notably the four-county region's policy of concentrating development in more densely populated urban areas.
 King County Metro operates a majority of the transit service in the region and provides transportation demand management services to cities and employers.
 Consequently, the region's success in achieving its development goals will depend to a great extent on King County's ability to provide appropriate transit services within King County.